yogsototh/yblog/Scratch/fr/blog/Start-a-Haskell-Project-the-right-way.md

 # Copy the script in a directory of you PATH variable
 cp init-haskell-project/holy-project.sh ~/bin
 # Go to the directory containing all your projects
-cd my/projects/e idi:
+cd my/projects/directory
 # Launch thcript
 holy-haskell.sh
 ```

-What does this script do that doesn't do cabal.
+What does this script do that doesn't do `cabal init`.

 - Use cabal sandbox
 - It initialize `git` with the right `.gitignore` file.
 - Use `tasty` to organize your tests (HUnit, QuickCheck and SmallCheck).
-- Use `-Wall` for GHC compilation.
+- Use `-Wall` for `ghc` compilation.
 - Will make references to Holy Grail
 - Search your default github username via [github api](http://developer.github.com/v3/search/#search-users).

 ## `zsh` really?

+blogimage("french-insult.jpg","French insult")

 Developing the script in `zsh` was easy.
 And while `zsh` is my favorite shell script, the size of this script
 make it worth to write it in a more secure language.
 Furthermore it will be a good exercise to translate
 this script from `zsh` to Haskell.

 ### Patricide